-The time (in GMT) when this access rule's period started.
+This timestamp (in GMT) marks the date and time when the access rule's period started.
 The period starts at midnight Pacific time.
 For example, if the period begins on June 29 in 2005 when California is on Pacific Daylight Time, the GMT value returned would be 2005-06-29T07:00:00.000Z If the period begins on December 29 in 2005 when California is on Pacific Standard Time, the GMT value returned would be 2005-12-29T08:00:00.000Z.
-Only returned when the eBay Developers Program has configured the start date for the access rule.
-The start date can vary per application and per call name (i.e., per access rule).
+This field is only returned when the eBay Developers Program has configured the start date for the access rule.
+The start date can vary per application and per call name.

 See the Field Index to learn which calls use PeriodicStartDate.

-Number of calls that your application has already made this period.
-Returns 0 if the periodic access rule has not been configured for the application.
-The length of the period is specified in Period.
-The start date of the period is specified in PeriodicStartDate.
+This value indicates the number of times that the application has used this call during this period.
+0 is returned if the periodic access rule has not been configured for the application.
+The length of the period is specified in Period field and the start date of the period is specified in PeriodicStartDate field.

 See the Field Index to learn which calls use PeriodicUsage.